intel/llvm/sycl/doc/design/SYCLNativeCPU.md

   --cmake-opt=-DNATIVE_CPU_USE_OCK=Off
 ```

-The Native CPU device needs to be selected at runtime by setting the environment variable `ONEAPI_DEVICE_SELECTOR=native_cpu:cpu`.
+The SYCL Native CPU device needs to be selected at runtime by setting the environment variable `ONEAPI_DEVICE_SELECTOR=native_cpu:cpu`.

 # Supported features and current limitations

 The SYCL Native CPU flow is still WIP, not optimized and several core SYCL features are currently unsupported.
 Currently `barriers` are supported only when the oneAPI Construction Kit integration is enabled, several math builtins are not supported and attempting to use those will most likely fail with an `undefined reference` error at link time.
 Examples of supported applications can be found in the [runtime tests](https://github.com/intel/llvm/blob/sycl/sycl/test/native_cpu).

-To execute the `e2e` tests on the Native CPU, configure the test suite with:
+To execute the `e2e` tests on SYCL Native CPU, configure the test suite with:

 ```bash
 # make sure that DPC++ is in your $PATH and your environment is configured for DPC++